edmodlabs/techsummer-site-master/src/docs/1.0.0/unit2/index.md

 * Upload your captured images from the camera and view them in an Oculus Rift VR device and online in a browser.

 ## Requirements and Suggestions
-* The project should take approximately 40-60 minutes and is designed to be completed by a single student, ideally the designated TechStart Innovator if you are in a school.
+* The project should take approximately 40-60 minutes and is designed to be completed by a single student, ideally the designated TechStart Student Innovator if you are in a school.
 * Access to a Ricoh Theta S and camera stand.

 <div class="alert_green" style="text-align:center">